folkhack/raspberry-pi-pwm-fan/readme.md

 * **PWM +5V** - Pin 4
 * **PWM Ground** - Pin 6
-* **PWM Signal +5V** - Pin 12
+* **PWM Speed Set** - Pin 12
-* **PWM Speed Signal** - Pin 18; bridged to pin 17 (3.3V) with a 1k Ohm resistor
+* **PWM Speed Read** - (not required/supported) Pin 18; bridged to pin 17 (3.3V) with a 1k Ohm resistor

+Wiring Notes:

-For a better visual follow wiring diagram listed here: https://blog.driftking.tw/en/2019/11/Using-Raspberry-Pi-to-Control-a-PWM-Fan-and-Monitor-its-Speed/#Wiring
+* For a better visual follow wiring diagram listed here: https://blog.driftking.tw/en/2019/11/Using-Raspberry-Pi-to-Control-a-PWM-Fan-and-Monitor-its-Speed/#Wiring
+* The PWM speed read is optional and can be wired if you want to read the actual fan speed as seen in the previous link

 ---